Inference for the mode of a log-concave density: Introduction and overview: inference for the mode

-Then it follows that for $f_0 \in {\cal P}_m = \{ f \in {\cal P} : \ M(f ) = m \}$ with $(\log f_0)''<0$, we have
+Then it follows that for $f_0 \in {\cal P}_m = \{ f \in {\cal P} : \ M(f ) = m \}$ with $(\log f_0)^{(2)} (m) <0$, we have

 This program is very much analogous to the methods for pointwise inference for nonparametric estimation of monotone increasing or decreasing functions developed by \cite{MR1891743} and \cite{MR2341693}.
 Those methods have recently been extended to include pointwise inference for nonparametric estimation of a monotone density by \cite{MR3375875}.

-\begin{remark} Theorem~\ref{LRasympNullDistribution} says that $\mathbb{D}$ is pivotal (this is sometimes known as the Wilks phenomenon) over the class of all log-densities $\vvo$ satisfying $\vvo^{(2)}(m) < 0$.
-We can specify more about the limit random variable $\DD$.
-Let $\widehat{\varphi}$ and $\widehat{\varphi}^0$ denote the least squares (and hence also maximum likelihood) unconstrained estimator and mode-constrained estimator of the canonical concave function in the Gaussian white noise problems described in Subsections~\ref{ssec:UnconstrainedWhiteNoiseProblem} and~\ref{ssec:ConstrainedWhiteNoiseProblem} below.
-Then under the assumptions of Theorem~\ref{LRasympNullDistribution}, the proof of the theorem shows that

-The form of this random variable is the same as that found in \cite{MR1891743} and \cite{MR2341693}, if we replace our $\widehat{\varphi}$ and $\widehat{\varphi}^0$ with the corresponding random functions studied in the monotone case. \end{remark}
+Theorem~\ref{LRasympNullDistribution} says that $2 \log \lambda_n$ is (asymptotically) pivotal over the class of all log-concave densities $f_0$ satisfying $(\log f_0)^{(2)} (m) < 0$.
+(That log-likelihood ratios are frequently asymptotically pivotal is sometimes known as the ``Wilks phenomenon'' in honor of the classical result in this direction in regular parametric models by \cite{wilks1938large}.)
+We can specify more about the form of the limit random variable $\DD$; see Remark~\ref{rem:rem:DD-formula}.

 A secondary goal of this paper is to begin a study of the likelihood ratio statistics $2 \log \lambda_n$ under fixed alternatives.
+We leave the study of the log likelihood ratio statistic under local (contiguous) alternatives for future work.
 Our second theorem concerns the situation when $f \in {\cal P}$ has mode $M(f) \not= m$.

 \begin{theorem} Suppose that $f_0 \in {\cal P}$ with $m \notin MI(f_0)$.
 Then

 where $ f_m^0 \in {\cal P}_m$ achieves the infimum in \eqref{LR-limit-FixedAlt} and